Course Outline

 You must accompany your short story with 500 words of critical analysis that focuses on a narrative element or technique or related concepts employed in your short story.

-Note: This is not a critical reflection, rather this is a reflexive exercise.
+Note: This is not a critical reflection, rather this is a critically reflexive exercise.
 An extension of your critical thinking in relation to the craft of short story writing.

 Criteria: